kumuluz/kumuluzee-samples/kumuluzee-amqp-rabbitmq/README.md

 ### Configure RabbitMQ broker

-In the directory `resources` add the file `config.yaml` with the following RabbitMQ properties:
+In the directory `resources` edit the file `config.yaml` by adding the following RabbitMQ properties:

 ```yaml
 kumuluzee: